lamps-lab/CC30k/README.md

 # CC30k: A Citation Contexts Dataset for Reproducibility-Oriented Sentiment Analysis

 This repository contains the files and code we used to prepare the CC30k: A Citation Contexts Dataset for Reproducibility-Oriented Sentiment Analysis.
-This is an extended work of our initial project [<b>"Can citations tell us about a paper’s reproducibility?
-A case study of machine learning papers"</b>](https://github.com/lamps-lab/ccair-ai-reproducibility).

 ## Folder structure
 ```